 We will teach RSHE as set out in this policy and in line with the Children and Social Work Act 2017 as per section 34.
 As well as reading all guidance and regard to the Education Act 1996 in sections 403, 404 and 405.
 It is also important to note that our teaching & policy will be in line with the Equality Act 2010 this helps to develop practice and knowledge which supports the protected characteristics.
-All of which are taught and recognised through the RSHE curriculum.
+All of which are taught and recognised through RSHE and within the wider curriculum.